wolfSSL/wolfssl-examples/tls/README.md

 loads a private key from `KEY_FILE` of the format `SSL_FILETYPE_PEM`, and stores the information into `ctx`.

 And that's everything for the setup phase.
-Now we just need add a few things to how we handle clients.
+Now we just need to add a few things to how we handle clients.

 After we accept a new client, we need to make a wolfSSL object.
 Just after the "Accept client connections" block, add these lines: